Credentialed Alcohol and Substance Abuse Counselor (CASAC)

 Candidates for the Center for Addiction Studies program must complete an application for admission.
 Candidates need a minimum of a high school diploma or equivalent to be considered for admission.

 No application fee is required.
-For an application please click here or call the Division of Continuing Education and Professional Development at 516.323.3550.
-The application is due at time of registration and need only be completed once.
-There is no fee involved to apply.
+Download an application or call the Division of Continuing Education and Professional Development at 516.323.3550.
+Application is due when you register and only needs to be completed once.

 Important Change in CASAC/CASAC-T Certification Requirements for New and Current Students